robfletcher/strikt/docs/user-guide/custom-assertions.md

 ## Composed assertions

 For more complex assertion implementations you can "nest" sub-assertions inside your overall assertion.
-Composed assertions' results are reported under the overall result which can be very useful for providing detailed diagnostic information in case of a failure.
+Composed assertions' results are reported under the overall result which is useful for providing detailed diagnostic information in case of a failure.

 Composed assertions are useful for things like: